cs-joy/cpp-2a/class/continuous/README.md

 ## myContinuous

 ### Operators
 Operators are symbols that perform operations on variables and values.

+Operators are the foundation of any programming language.
+We can define operators as symbols that help us to perform specific mathematical and logical computations on operands.

 Operators in C++ can be classified into 6 types: